ROCm/hipBLAS/docs/source/clients.rst

    ./hipblas-bench --yaml <file>.yaml

-An example yaml file that is used for a smoke test is hipblas_smoke.yaml but other examples can be found in the rocBLAS repositiory.
+An example yaml file that is used for a smoke test is hipblas_smoke.yaml but other examples can be found in the rocBLAS repository.

 hipblas-test